AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 To implement distance vector routing algorithm
 - Objective of the experiment
+	- To implement distance vector routing algorithm
+	- To find the shortest path between two nodes
 - Brief theory about the experiment

+	Distance Vector Routing is a routing protocol that uses distance to decide the best packet forwarding path.
+Distance Vector Routing is also known as Bellman-Ford algorithm or Ford-Fulkerson algorithm.
+Here's the basic theory:

+	- **Routing Information:** Each router in the network maintains a routing table that stores the shortest distance and the line to use to reach each network node.
+The distance is measured in terms of a metric such as the number of hops.
+	- **Information Sharing:** Each router periodically shares its routing table with its immediate neighbors.
+The neighbors then update their own routing tables based on the information received.
+	- **Route Updates:** When a router receives a routing table from a neighbor, it calculates the shortest path to every other router and updates its own table if a shorter path is found.
+This is done by adding the cost to the neighbor to the cost from the neighbor to all other nodes.
+	- **Convergence:** The process of sharing and updating routing information continues until all routers' tables are consistent with each other.
+This state is known as convergence.
+	- **Route Changes:** If a router detects a change in the network (like a link failure), it updates its routing table and broadcasts the change to its neighbors.
+This triggers another round of updates and convergence.

+	One of the main drawbacks of Distance Vector Routing is that it can take a long time to converge, especially in large networks.
+It's also prone to "counting to infinity" problems in the case of a network failure.
+These issues are mitigated in more advanced protocols like Link State Routing.

 - Algorithm & Program
 	```py
 	import sys